 ‘The worms are waiting!’

-The Night Evelyn Came Out of the Grave is a 1971 Italian giallo horror thriller film directed by Emilio P. Miraglia (The Lady in Red Kills 7 Times) from a screenplay co-written with Massimo Felisatti (Strip Nude for Your Killer; The Maniac Responsible) and Fabio Pittorru (The Weekend Murders; Nine Guests for a Crime).
+The Night Evelyn Came Out of the Grave is a 1971 Italian Giallo horror thriller feature film directed by Emilio P. Miraglia (The Red Queen Kills Seven Times) from a screenplay co-written with Massimo Felisatti (Strip Nude for Your Killer; The Maniac Responsible) and Fabio Pittorru (The Weekend Murders; Nine Guests for a Crime).

 The film’s easy listening score was composed by Bruno Nicolai.
 The original Italian title is La notte che Evelyn uscì dalla tomba.